alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 ---

-✔️ We dont fail continuesly if some other service fails
+✔️ We don't fail continuously if some other service fails

-✔️ There is no data loss and the process will finish
+✔️ We always finish our side of the process and assure the rest will be done

 ✔️ We just need ourselves to do what we promise